 - In a major boost to the dairy industry, India’s iconic dairy brand, Amul has announced setting up the world’s largest curd (dahi) manufacturing facility in Kolkata.
 This new integrated dairy plant, backed by Rs.
 600 crore (US$ 69.1 million) investment will significantly expand Amul’s footprint in West Bengal.

-- The Ministry of Food Processing Industries (MoFPI) was allocated Rs.
-4,364 crore (US$ 505.70 million) in the Union Budget 2025-26.
+- The Ministry of Food Processing Industries (MoFPI) has been allocated Rs.
+4,064 crore (US$ 459.86 million) in the Union Budget 2026–27, reflecting continued government focus on strengthening the food processing ecosystem.

 The Mega Food Park (MFP) Scheme was launched to integrate agricultural production with the market by bringing together farmers, processors, and retailers.
 The scheme follows a cluster approach, establishing modern food processing units within well-defined agri/horticultural zones.

 Each park includes supply chain infrastructure like collection centres, processing units, and cold chains, along with developed plots for entrepreneurs.
-Under the MFP scheme 41 projects were approved, of which 24 are operational as of December 2023.
+Under the MFP scheme, 41 projects were approved, of which 24 are operational as of December 2023.

 The United Nation’s General Assembly (UNGA) declared 2023 as the International Year of Millets.
-The Union Budget 2023-24 included a special focus on millet, highlighting the aspirations to make India a Global Hub for Millets (Shree Anna).
+The Union Budget 2025-26 included a special focus on millet, highlighting the aspirations to make India a Global Hub for Millets (Shree Anna).

 During the Presidency of G20 summit, India had organized a two-day Global Millets Conference in March 2023 in New Delhi bringing together participants from more than 102 countries facilitating discourse on important issues related to millets, including its production, consumption, nutritional benefits, value chain development, market linkages, and research and development.